 Oral Exam Schedule

-After submitting a list of preferred dates and times (i.e., “morning” or “afternoon”) at the orientation, students will be assigned a specific date and time for their exam.
+After submitting a list of four preferred dates and times (i.e., “morning” or “afternoon”) at the orientation, students will be assigned a specific date and time for their exam.
 Exams are scheduled on Fridays throughout the semester and each student has a maximum of one hour to complete their exam.
 The exam committee is comprised of two LIS faculty members per student.

 Preparing for the Oral Exam